Allergy treatment & prescriptions online

 Connect with a board-certified doctor.
 You can chat, send pictures and videos.

-Our Ontario doctors can help you with your medical issues and give you prescriptions.
+Our online doctors can help you with your medical issues and give you prescriptions.

 - Loratadine 10mg one tablet daily